 Ri-Vista, the new collection presented by Dada, is lively and fun: its sunglasses and eyeglasses are all colorful and extremely appealing.

-All the glasses are made with very thin metal frames, flexible and light to the touch, which are opposed to the presence of colored and witty nose pads.
-The cigliare, produced in Mazzucchelli acetate, is available in three colors: walnut, havana and glossy black.
-Its great peculiarity is to be completely removable.
-This aspect therefore allows you to modify the appearance of the frame to your liking and, consequently, also what you want to communicate to the unaware spectator: amazement, disappointment, sensuality, determination, curiosity.
+All the glasses are made with very thin metal frames, flexible and light to the touch, which however contrast with the presence of colorful and witty nose pads.
+The eyelash, produced in Mazzucchelli acetate, is available in three colors: walnut, havana and glossy black.
+Its great peculiarity is that it is completely removable.
+This aspect therefore allows you to change the appearance of the frame to your liking and, consequently, also what you want to communicate to the unsuspecting viewer: amazement, disappointment, sensuality, determination, curiosity.

 A perfect example, in short, of how in Dadaism everything is changing, ephemeral and superfluous, so that even a simple pair of glasses can bring out different facets of one personality.

-And, moreover, Dadà's vision could be summed up with an afferamzione of the famous poet and essayist Tristan Tzara:
+And, moreover, Dada's vision could be summarized with a statement by the famous poet and essayist Tristan Tzara:

-"Dada does not mean anything, Dada is a product of the mouth, used to designate what will be".
+"Dada means nothing, Dada is a product of the mouth, used to designate what will be".